pip-webui/pip-webui-tutorial/step8/Readme.md

     .controller('appController', AppController);
 ```

-Rebuild the application and you will see:
+Rebuild the application and you shall see:

 ![Notifications](artifacts/notifications.png)